How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 Science-ish: Do Plants Really Hear Us?

-Here’s the tricky thing about plants: they don’t have ears.
-But that doesn’t mean they can’t hear.
+Here’s the tricky thing about plants: they don’t have ears (shocking, I know), but that doesn’t mean they can’t hear us!

 Studies (like this one from Tel Aviv University) have shown that plants respond to sound frequencies.
 Some even change their nectar production when they “hear” pollinators nearby.